greg-raven/grus/_posts/2012-06-07-lewis-defeat-hr-5893.md

 Unemployment for Americans in science, technology, engineering and math fields is two to three times as high as we would see with full employment.
 Despite the bashing of American students, the educational pipeline is more than meeting the demand.

 The Startup Act will depress the wages of high-skilled American workers by opening up their occupations to more foreign competition.
 Rather than making America more competitive, the Startup Act will drive graduates into other fields where the government doesn’t undercut their salaries and job security via mass immigration.
-As Forbes magazine noted last April, “Between 2003 and 2006 the percentage of graduates from MIT going into financial services rose…to almost 25%…Financial firms offer considerably higher pay, \[and\] better career prospects…”
+As Forbes magazine noted last April, "Between 2003 and 2006 the percentage of graduates from MIT going into financial services rose...to almost 25%...Financial firms offer considerably higher pay, \[and\] better career prospects..."

 The Startup Act will drive Americans further away from the fields of their study.
 It assumes Americans aren’t capable.
 I disagree.
 I believe in our graduates and I oppose the Startup Act.